 The quarterly Dean's list includes the names of matriculated undergraduate students who are pursuing their first undergraduate degree and have attained a quarterly GPA of 3.50 in the final grades for at least 12 numerically graded credits.
 S/NS and CR/NC courses do not count as graded credits.
-Students how have been approved for a Reduced Course Load through Disability Resource Services must attain a quarterly GPA of 3.50 and complete 6 graded credits.
+Students who have been approved for a Reduced Course Load through Disability Resource Services must attain a quarterly GPA of 3.50 and complete 6 graded credits.
 Appropriate entries regarding inclusion on the Dean's List are made on the student’s permanent academic record.

 Students are notified of their quarterly Dean's List standing with a Dean's Letter, which are distributed electronically.
 Recipients receive notification and download instructions via their UW e-mail address.
 To comply with FERPA regulations, Dean's Letter notifications are not sent to non-UW e-mail addresses.